mbatsch/gear_honing/README.md

 <b>Brief description</b>

 The repository contains some of the code used in the project aiming at obtaining the influence of gear tooth topography errors on vibration excitation.
-More details can be found <a href="[https://mbatsch.github.io/portfolio/vibrations.html" target="_blank" rel="noopener noreferrer](https://mbatsch.github.io/portfolio/honing.html)">here</a> and in publication <a href="https://doi.org/10.1115/1.4047351">doi: 10.1115/1.4047351</a>.
+More details can be found <a href="https://mbatsch.github.io/portfolio/honing.html">here</a> and in publication <a href="https://doi.org/10.1115/1.4047351">doi: 10.1115/1.4047351</a>.

 <b>List of files</b>